Code-Institute-Submissions/project-6/README.md

   - installed requirements to the venv from `requirements.txt`
 - Cloud (production) setting
   - created `.bash_profile` and added all neccessary variables to it
-  - added try block to seettings.py to look for the cloud setting first
+  - added try block to `seettings.py` to look for the cloud setting first
 - Server start
   - migrated to new created database
   - add superuser
   - collected static files
   - allowed port 8000 (default for Django) to the firewall
+- Gunicorn
+  - deactivated the venv
+  - installed Gunicorn via pip
+  - added `gunicorn.socket` and `gunicorn.service` configuration as per Digital Ocean documentation
+  - enabled Gunicorn socket and chceked for existence of it
+- NGINX
+  - installed `NGINX`
+  - created new folder in the project to hold the setting
+  - added `NGINX` seeting as per documenation and adjust it to the project
+  - added 10Mb max rulle to `NGINX` config to allow users to upload large imgs
+  - tested `NGINX` config
+  - removed port `8000` from firewall and add new port `80` (`NGINX`)

 ### Tests

 - Fixed issue where alerts prevent user to click on nav links

 #### pages app

 - tested views

   - index
   - Fixed issue with `alert` to only shows on top of the page

 #### listings app

 - tested views